"Education is the most powerful weapon which you can use to change the world". Nelson Mandela

 Who We Are

-In August 2016, Bright Beginnings Early Learning Centre was brought by a team of passionate and dedicated people, who had the desire to offer a service that meets the unique needs of the local community, while also providing a quality early education to children.
+Since August 2016, Bright Beginnings Early Learning Centre has been a family run business, and the owners Kym and Jonathan Goodall have the desire to offer a service that meets the unique needs of the local community, while also providing a quality early education to children.

-Kym is a University trained Early Childhood Teacher, with 15 years’ experience in the industry, while Rachael is a Cert III trained educator with 5 years’ experience.
-They both share a united dream to lead a team who are committed to support children to become socially and emotionally connected beings, who are well prepared for success in school, and beyond.
+Kym is a University trained Early Childhood Teacher, with 15 years’ experience in the industry, while Jonathan has been a local trade business owner within the community for many years.
+Kym had a dream to lead a team who are committed to support children to become socially and emotionally connected beings, who are well prepared for success in school, and beyond.

 Whilst Bright Beginnings Early Learning Centre is a For Profit business, we are committed to giving back to the local community.
 We take every opportunity to participate in fundraising and community events, assisting in raising money for local and national charities.
 Can Assist, The Asthma Foundation, Cancer Council, The Leukaemia Foundation and The Kids Cancer Project are just some of the regular fundraising events we participate in, whilst also regularly hosting volunteers from House With No Steps and prac students from the local high schools and TAFE.